Hayriye Bozkurt Cekmer

 • Research Interests

-The courses I coordinate include:
+The courses I currently coordinate and teach include:

 In addition, I have had the unique opportunity to co-develop several courses with Haide College.
 These courses aim to broaden students' understanding of the scientific and regulatory aspects of the food industry.
 These include: